-1st appointment
+Day 1 - 1st appointment

-- This appointment will take between 15 and 30 minutes. - You will be given a small radioactive injection in a vein in your arm (like to a blood test). - You are then free to leave the department until your 2nd appointment time about 2 hours later.
+- This first appointment will take between 15 and 30 minutes. - You will be given a small radioactive injection in a vein in your arm (like a blood test). - You are then free to leave the department until your 2nd appointment time 4 hours later.

-2nd appointment
+Day 1 - 2nd appointment

-- This appointment will take about 30 minutes. - You will be asked to lie still on an imaging couch. - We will take a series of images using a gamma camera. - You will not need to take your clothes off. - You will need to come back for another scan about 11/2 hours later.
+- This appointment will take about 20 minutes. - You will be asked to lie still on an imaging couch,. - We take a series of images using a gamma camera. - You will not need to take your clothes off. - You will need to come back for another scan the next day.